WSPatent Homepage

 The following states have not acceded to the London Agreement and still demand the filing of a translation of the whole European patent into a national official language:

-Austria, Belgium, Bulgaria, the Czech Republic, Estonia, Spain, Finland, Greece, Ireland, Italy, Malta*), Norway, Poland, Portugal, Rumania, Slovakia, Turkey, Hungary, Cyprus.
+Austria, Bulgaria, the Czech Republic, Estonia, San Marino, Spain, Greece, Italy, Malta*), Poland, Portugal, Romania, Slovakia, Turkey, Cyprus.

 *) English translation